 My research mainly falls into three "strands" (where I use scare quotes to signal that these strands aren't completely separate but overlap to quite a large extent):

 - Cognitive-typological linguistic theory and methodology.
 I am interested in investigating the scope and limits of the cognitive-typological view of language (especially grammar and semantics, which on this view are very much intertwined), and its associated methodologies (prominently including corpus linguistics).

 - Dialect grammar, particularly of Lancashire dialect.
-With my late colleague Anna Siewierska I started a project on the grammar of Lancashire dialect.
-The point of the project is not to describe the dialect just for the sake of it — rather, it is driven by the view that non-standard language data may, and should, be used to inform linguistic theory at large (which over the course of the history of the discipline has been somewhat preoccupied with standard varieties), including its research methods.
-Conversely, I also feel that traditional dialectology may benefit from a stronger interface with advances in (cognitive-typological) theoretical linguistics.
-This places my research within the "cognitive sociolinguistics" strand that has recently started to emerge at the interface of these two fields.
+I'm interested in dialect grammar, and do research especially on Lancashire dialect.
+I don't describe the dialect just for the sake of it -- rather, I try to demonstrate how non-standard language data may, and should, be used to inform linguistic theory at large (which over the course of the history of the discipline has been somewhat preoccupied with standard varieties), including its research methods.
+Conversely, I also show that traditional dialectology and sociolinguistics may benefit from a stronger interface with advances in (cognitive-typological) theoretical linguistics.
+This places some of my research within the area of "cognitive sociolinguistics" that has recently emerged at the interface of these two fields.

 Papers in refereed journals:

 - 2013a.
 Hollmann, Willem B. Nouns and verbs in Cognitive Grammar: where is the 'sound' evidence?
 Cognitive Linguistics 24:275-308.

 - 2013b.
 Ponsford, Dan, Willem B. Hollmann, and Anna Siewierska.
 Sources of BET.
 Functions of Language 21:90-124.